zeroeightysix/rust-icon-loader/README.md

 let path = icon.file_for_size(32).path();
 ```

-## Features

-Default features are "kde" and "gtk", which enable reading the default system icon theme name from the kde and gtk config files, respectively.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details